mandros1/CookBookApplication/README.md

 # CookBookApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.
+This project is a mid-complexity project in order to grasp the concept of AngularJS and make something potentially useful.
+This is going to be a front-end UI application for CookBook application which will be expanded in the future by NodeJS RestfulAPI and similar adaptations

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deployment

+To be defined

 ## Code scaffolding